 Ankylosing means the fusion or melding of two bones into one.
 Spondylitis means inflammation of the spine.
 Chronic inflammation causes the spine to become stiff and inflexible.

-Ankylosing Spondylitis is an autoimmune disease: it is caused by the body’s immune system making a mistake and attacking its own healthy cells and tissues.
+Ankylosing Spondylitis is an autoimmune disease.
+This means that it is caused by the body’s immune system attacking its own healthy cells and tissues by mistake.
 The reason why it does this is not well understood.
-When the body’s immune system is “activated” and attacking the spine and joints, it can make a person feel very tired, similar to when they have the flu.

 Most people with Ankylosing Spondylitis notice the first signs and symptoms of the disease in their late teens to early 30s, but it can strike at any time.